 It was cruel, she supposed, just to let them keep hunting for her, but with the heatwave and the secret she was nursing, the effort of games – childish games at that – was just too much to muster.
 Besides, it was all part of the challenge and, as Daddy was always saying, fair was fair and they’d never learn if they didn’t try.”

 — Kate Morton, The Secret Keeper, Pan Macmillan, p.4.

 Here’s another example, this time from Ambrose Parry’s The Way of All Flesh.
-Notice how we begin at level three on the narrative distance spectrum and end up at level five, where the character’s voice and thoughts take over:
+Notice how we begin at point #3 on the narrative distance scale and end up at point #5, where the character’s voice and thoughts take over:

 “Raven wondered if the same individual witnessed Evie’s throes and left it behind in his hurry to escape the aftermath.
 If so, why didn’t he call for help?
 Possibly because to some, being found with a sick hoor was no better than being found with a dead one, so why draw attention to yourself?
 That was Edinburgh for you: public decorum and private sin, city of a thousand secret selves.

 Aye.
 Sometimes they didn’t even need to spill their seed for the vessel to be transformed.”